 » Be cautious about email blasts: If your phones are already ringing (and they probably are), don’t blast your whole database if you can’t handle the volume.
 Use your database, instead, to reach those who need to be rescheduled, and explain your procedure for that process.
 Don’t set unrealistic expectations of service that can harm your business.

 ServiceTitan's Marketing Pro includes email templates you can edit for your business, to help you get your message out quickly, to inform and educate your customers.

 » Remember SEO: Writing local blog content with educational tips has search power that will last.
-You can leverage it now, and next time extreme weather hits, too.
+You can leverage it now and the next time extreme weather hits, too.
 That blog can be shared on social media, and elsewhere ...

 » Reach out to media: TV, radio and newspapers are looking for engaging content beyond outages.
 If you have a marketing agency, have them reach out and ask how your trade company can help.
 They want experts.
 You have them.
 If they don’t want you for an interview, offer that local blog you wrote about dealing with extreme cold for them to share on their website.

 » Consider slowing your spend: If your phones are already slammed, consider slowing your PPC spend.
 Keep the brand campaigns going to maintain market saturation and impression share, but don’t outrun your capacity.
 Stopping and starting campaigns can produce a delay in marketing leads, but some campaigns are structured to work this way.
 If you use an agency, consult with them about strategy.

 Marketing is essential for your business, and your business is particularly essential during an extreme weather event.
 Make sure you keep your campaigns at the right temperature.

 » ALSO: ServiceTitan's Marketing Pro just added several weather emergency-related email templates, including content about delays, reschedules for non-critical appointments, temporary business closures and content about what to do with frozen pipes.
 Request a demo of these templates now.